Buying and using domain names with hyphens.

 - 0.2 The use of hyphens is like breathing camp…

-- 0.4 Which camp do you best relate with, and, more importantly, which camp will stand the test of time?
+- 0.4 Which camp do you best relate to, and, more importantly, which camp will stand the test of time?

-- 4 Hyphenated domain names give meaning to two word or more domain names
+- 4 Hyphenated domain names give meaning to two words or more domain names.

-Much talk can be had in regards to buying domain names with hyphens or dashes.
+Much talk can be had regarding buying domain names with hyphens or dashes.

 The don’t ever buy a domain with a hyphen camp…

-There is the camp that is totally against it as if buying domains with hyphens is the unforgivable sin.
+There is the camp that is totally against it, as if buying domains with hyphens is an unforgivable sin.

 If a hyphenated or dashed domain were the last domain name on earth to use, they wouldn’t dare think of buying and surely not using such a domain name.